 Situated very close to the city center, District Club offers a great clubbing experience for almost every taste.
 From Soul, Disco, Funk and Hip Hop to a more rough and mind challenging side of House and Techno.
-One is sure – you’ll get plenty of fun!
+One thing’s for sure – you’ll have plenty of fun!

 Calimero night treat